DrewNaylor/guinget/docs/readmes/readme-v0.2-alpha.txt

 4. Wait until the package list cache has been updated and the package details have been loaded.
 This may take a bit.

-5. Mark the packages as you wish by right-clicking or double-clicking on them and selecting what you want them to be marked as using the "Action: (action)" items (either install or "do nothing"/ignore for now).
+5. Mark the packages as you wish by right-clicking or double-clicking on them and selecting what you want them to be marked as using the "Action: (action)" items ("do nothing"/ignore, install, uninstall, or upgrade).
 For example, to mark a package to install, double-click on it and select "Action: Install".

 You can also mark packages from the "Selected packages" menu, or by opening the package's combobox/dropdown in the "Action" column (may require a few clicks).
 This combobox/dropdown can also be activated by moving over to it with the arrow keys and pressing "space", though sometimes I have a bit of issue with this.